06 Safeguarding children, young people and vulnerable adults policy

 person.

-- The designated person must consider revising or writing a new risk assessment where appropriate, for example if the incident related
+- The designated safeguarding lead must consider revising or writing a new risk assessment where appropriate, for example if the

 - All allegations are investigated even if the person involved resigns or ceases to be a volunteer.